-To identify rainfall variability, the subseasonal forecast data in reference to historical rainfall data from CHIRPS was used to identify areas of deficit rainfall.
-Values greater than 10 (mm/day) explains positive rainfall and values less than 10 (mm/day) show possible areas of deficit rainfall that are likely under drought.
+To identify rainfall variability the subseasonal forecast data in reference to historical rainfall product from CHIRPS are used to determine areas of rainfall deficit.
+Values greater than 10 (mm/day) explains positive rainfall and values less than 10 (mm/day) shows possible areas of deficit rainfall which are likely under drought.

 The Global Precipitation Measurement (GPM) data from the National Aeronautics and Space Administration (NASA) Goddard Space Flight Center sources was used to produce the spatial distribution of the monthly precipitation for South Asia.
-June month (1-15days) clearly shows moderate to high rainfall in eastern region of South Asia, Western and Southern provinces of Sri Lanka and Western Ghats of India.
+June month turns out to be low rainfall across South Asia except the eastern region.